gavinly/CosmosGWG/Month2.2020.md

 - exchanges may need support to understand the implications of a proposal
 - multi-asset wallets may need to be alerted to breaking changes

 What is the low-hanging fruit for supporting governance work?
+Let's keep discussing how to fund governance work.
+We've also opened a new dimension of governance work: how can we get dev work done sustainably?

 #### 4. Future planning
-- What single topic is a current priority for the next mid-month call?
+- Perhaps our mid-month single topic call could be about how the Cosmos governance mechanism could interface with a legal entity
-- Consider recommendations for GWG Q2 initiatives ie. what could a Q2 GWG community-spend proposal look like?
+- Rather than a Q2 GWG community-spend proposal, what kind of governance work could be proposed for funding in Q2?